-Our aim is to improve the housing standards for residents that are living within the Wychavon district.
+Our aim is to improve the housing standards for residents that are living within the Malvern Hills District.
 We will achieve this by advising tenants and occupiers, carrying out housing inspections and providing support.

 If you are a tenant and have a concern about a repair that is needed on your property, you should notify your landlord or repairs team in the first instance.
 By letting them know about the problem, you are providing the opportunity for the repair to be resolved.
 You should take note of the date you reported the repair.
 Please be aware that your landlord may experience some problems getting trades people out to you quickly due to the coronavirus outbreak.

 Officers are still available to work with you and your landlord to help resolve issues with defects to your property over the telephone during this outbreak.
 Until further notice we will not be carrying out inspections of properties in person, unless there is an imminent high risk to any occupant and taking into account your personal circumstances, such as if you are currently in self isolation or one of the vulnerable groups.

 - If appropriate, the Property Standards Officer will visit your property after notifying your landlord of your complaint.
 It may not always be practicable to notify the landlord, as there may be emergency situations that need to be acted upon immediately.

 - During this visit, your property will be inspected and assessed using the Housing Health and Safety Rating System (HHSRS) guide.
 The risk assessments are based on the likelihood of an incident causing harm and what the severity of that outcome would be.
 The result of the assessment will determine the next step for the complaint.

 Where ever possible we try to improve the standards of the property by working with the landlord, owner or leaseholder.
 However, in some circumstances, it is necessary to take formal action.
 This includes: